Cardinals vs Royals Prediction — AI Finds CAN'T MISS MLB Lines & Props (May 17)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over millions of data from every angle between the Cardinals and Royals and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over mountains of data from every angle between the Cardinals and Royals and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.

-Remi has been most fixated on the unproportionally assigned weight knucklehead sportsbettors tend to put on coaching factors between a Cardinals team going up against a possibly deflated Royals team.
-In reality, the true game analytics might reflect a strong lean against one Vegas line specifically.
+The Algorithm has been most watching on the growing emphasis emotional bettors often put on St. Louis’s strength factors between a Cardinals team going up against a possibly improved Royals team.
+It appears the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.